What we are doing

 What will you see?

-This certificate of authenticity is recognised by most browsers, though there are variations in the way the different browsers display the validation.
+This certificate of authenticity is recognised by most current browsers, though there are variations in the way the different browsers display the validation.

 - Websites recognised as authenticated will display a GREEN address bar plus a padlock symbol, referencing the certificate and the authenticated website provider